Transdev Blazefield: AJS Group

 In September 1987, West Yorkshire Road Car Company was sold to AJS Group in a management buy-out from the National Bus Company, with the participation of former East Yorkshire Motor Services managing director, Alan Stephenson.
 In April 1988, AJS acquired London Country North East from the National Bus Company, the last of 72 subsidiaries to be privatised.
-Prior to the sale, the company was split in two, with County Bus & Coach and Sovereign Bus & Coach.
+Prior to the sale, the company was split into two new companies, County Bus & Coach and Sovereign Bus & Coach.
 (Note: County Bus & Coach was not included in the later sale to Blazefield Group.)

 In August 1989, operations in Bradford and Leeds were transferred to Yorkshire Rider.
 The remaining operations of the former West Yorkshire Road Car Company were subsequently split into smaller companies: Keighley & District, Harrogate & District and York City & District.
 (Note: Local bus operations within York later became part of First York.)
 In July 1990, operation of local bus services in York were also transferred to Yorkshire Rider.

 AJS also acquired Cambridge Coach Services, which operated coach services from Cambridge, day tours, short breaks and charters.
 The company began operations on 20 May 1990, following the sale of Premier Travel Services bus operations to Cambus Holdings.